frankhanner/Java-Sockets/README.md

 ## Java Sockets

 ### Overview
 This allows new users to get acquainted with sockets in Java.
-Commands will be sent to a server, and then echoed.
+Send Linux/Unix commands from a client to a remote host to be executed and echoed.

-### Why
-Give insight to new users of Java who are trying to learn Sockets
+In this specific example, SSL is being used on port 12500.

 ### Use

-To Be Written.

-For now run server code on server, and client code on client.
+Compile and run Server.java on a localhost server.
+Compile and run Client.java on PC.
+Type commands from client and see them executed on the remote server.